Stewart leads Seattle to 2nd WNBA title in 3 years - WHIZ News

 Seattle put the game away in the third quarter, scoring 12 of the first 14 points in the period.

 The Aces’ future is bright.
 The team was missing Liz Cambage and Kelsey Plum — starters from last year.
-Cambage was granted a medical exemption to skip playing this season in the bubble in Bradenton, Florida.
-Plum tore her Achilles’ tendon
+Cambage was granted a medical exemption to skip playing this season.
+Plum tore her Achilles tendon.

 MISSING HAMBY: The Aces clearly could have used Sixth Woman of the Year Dearica Hamby in the series.
 She said Monday she had been dealing with a quad injury for the past two months and felt her right knee get injured in Game 3 of the semifinals against Connecticut.
 Hamby played through the injury to finish that game but didn’t return.
 She said she most likely wouldn’t need surgery.
 She averaged 13.0 points, 7.1 rebounds, 2.7 assists and 1.7 steals during the regular season.